vladdou/ms4-of-stories-shop/README.md

     The footer is displayed on all pages and features links to the companys social media accounts.

 - **Home**
     The landing page features a background image with a call to action button with the text *shop now* that leads to the products so that users have an easy and quick way of finding them.
+Below that are three images with buttons linking to three different categories of products

 - **Sign Up**
     This page contains a sign up form to register an account.